Programs & Services

 We use folktales, recreations, feeding, medical screenings and self-esteem as a medium to rehabilitate the vulnerable old people.
 Together, we can give hope for a better future for our vulnerable old folks/senior citizens.

-Our mission is to cultivate supportive communities by establishing and equipping churches that promote both spiritual and physical well-being.
-We focus on faith-based and practical education in Liberia, emphasizing shared values across Abrahamic and non-Abrahamic traditions.
+Our mission is to cultivate supportive communities by establishing and equipping churches /faith-based organizations that promote both spiritual and physical well-being.
+We focus on God's perspective and practical education in Liberia, emphasizing shared values across Abrahamic and non-Abrahamic traditions.

 We provide vital training for pastors and church workers, equipping them to serve authentically and effectively.
 Through radio broadcasting, social media, and in-person programs, we extend our reach and strengthen community connections.